Quick Start — Next.js

 1. Install

 Section titled “2.
-Define jobs”Create a job router with Zod-validated inputs:
+Define jobs”Create a job router with validated inputs:

 import { createJobRouter, job } from "@queuebase/nextjs";import { z } from "zod";

-export type JobRouter = typeof jobs;3.
-Create a client
+export type JobRouter = typeof jobs;The handler receives a context object with:

 Section titled “3.
 Create a client”The client gives you a type-safe way to enqueue jobs: